Guy Lauzon: Background

 Lauzon was born in St. Andrew's West, Ontario and his family roots in the region can be traced to the 19th century.

 Lauzon spent over twenty-two years in the federal public service and served as a local union president of the Public Service Alliance of Canada.
 During the 1990s, he served as chair of the HDRC's United Way and multiple sclerosis research funding campaigns.
-He retired in 1993, and is now the general manager of Tri-County Protein, a soybean processing plant in Winchester, Ontario.
-Lauzon has also served as fundraising chairman of the St. Andrews West Roman Catholic Church, which raised over $100,000 for the building's restoration.
+He retired in 1993, and was until his death, the general manager of Tri-County Protein, a soybean processing plant in Winchester, Ontario.

 Federal politics

 In the 2000 federal election, Lauzon ran as the Canadian Alliance candidate in Stormont—Dundas—Charlottenburgh, and finished second behind incumbent Liberal Bob Kilger.

 38th Parliament

 The Canadian Alliance and Progressive Conservative Party were merged in 2003, and Lauzon ran as a Conservative in the 2004 election and garnered almost 4,000 votes more than his nearest rival, incumbent Bob Kilger.

-Lauzon was appointed as the Conservative Party critic for the Treasury Board and Official Languages Committee.
+Lauzon was appointed the Conservative Party critic for the Treasury Board and Official Languages Committee.